github11218/01Dec2023devops/Seadme.md

 to can check for objects to remove.

-Use the -- expire and -- verbose options
+Use the -- expire and -- verbose options.